Home / publications / briefings /

 Return to top

 The rest were abroad as refugees, asylum seekers, or in similar situations.
 Iran and Pakistan host the largest populations of Afghan refugees, though many of these had been displaced before the summer of 2021.
-The UK ranks sixth globally by the number of hosted Afghan refugees.
+The UK ranks seventh globally by the number of hosted Afghan refugees.

 Figure 10